On this page, Nematode

 Males are usually smaller than females and the posterior is curled into a hook.

-This can be easily seen in the drawing on the right.
+This can be easily seen in the drawing below.
 This shows a male and

 female Ascaris sp. in the gut of a pig.